jeffbass/yin-yang-ranch/docs/distributed-flow.rst

 spins clockwise.
 Each full rotation of the needle causes the rightmost digit of the digital meter to advance by one digit.
 The small "blue star" dial is a "leak detector" that spins even when a very small amount of water is flowing (like a dripping faucet).
-This a great project for a Raspberry Pi running **imagenode** and a Mac (or other Linux computer) running **imagehub**.

 Here's what **imagenode** does on the Raspberry Pi:

-- The PiCamera gets warmed up and an LED is turned on to illuminate the water meter (via the RPi GPIO pins).
+- The PiCamera gets warmed up and bank of LEDs is turned on to illuminate the water meter (via the RPi GPIO pins).
-- Images of the water meter are taken at 10 frames per second.
+- Images of the water meter are taken at 16 frames per second.
 - The images are rotated, cropped and converted to grayscale.
 - The images are thresholded and dilated.
 - The images are pushed into a Queue as they are gathered.